-CHAPTER 3 OPERATIONS 323.
-Hospital Transport and Guard Procedures

-Page: 6 of 8 Revision Date: Review Date:
+CHAPTER 3 OPERATIONS - nsport and Guard dures Page: 6 of 8 Revision Date: 1/2017 Review Date: 1/2019

-1/2017 1/2019

 4. Restraints will be placed and remain on the inmate: leg iron, and/or handcuffs unless otherwise instructed by the Shift Commander or designee.
-At least one restraint shall be connected to the bed frame.
-Restraints are only to be removed by the Hospital Guard, and only if the inmate is unresponsive, or in need of special medical treatments where restraints are incompatible with the treatment.
-Hospital Security may be called to standby during such treatments.